tducasse/raylib_starter/README.md

 # raylib starter

-Just a simple Makefile basedproject to build games with raylib for HTML and Windows.
+Just a simple Makefile based project to build games with raylib for HTML and Windows.

 ## Prerequisites
 - a Windows OS